Find Grad Schools

 10 Yearly Graduations

 Florida Atlantic University is the 9th most popular school in the nation for students seeking a master's degree in other communication and media studies.
 Roughly 30,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $2,522 per year, while in-state graduate students, on average, pay $5,467 per year.
 During the most recent year for which we have data, 10 people received their master's degree in other communication and media studies from FAU.
-Around 60% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+Of these students, 91% were women and 55% were members of underrepresented racial-ethnic groups.

 #10